yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 ## Preparing the microSD Card

 1. We will now prepare the microSD card.
     - 1a.
-Extract the contents of the `atmosphere` and `hekate` zip files into the root of your SD card.
+Extract the contents inside the `atmosphere-X.X.X-master-XXXXXXXX+hbl-X.X.X+hbmenu-X.X.X.zip` and `hekate_ctcaer_X.X.X_Nyx_X.X.X.zip` files into the root of your microSD card.
+Just drag and drop the contents, do not create any new folders.
     - 1b.
 Rename the `hekate_ctcaer_X.X.X.bin` file to `reboot_payload.bin` and move it into the `atmosphere` folder.
 Replace the file when prompted.
     - 1c.
-Place the `fusee-primary.bin`, `Lockpick_RCM.bin` and `TegraExplorer.bin` files into the `bootloader\payloads` folder of the SD card.
+Place the `fusee-primary.bin`, `Lockpick_RCM.bin` and `TegraExplorer.bin` files into the `payloads` folder, which is inside the `bootloader` folder in your microSD card.
     - 1d.
 Create a folder named `nxdumptool` within the `switch` folder of your SD card and place the `nxdumptool.nro` file inside it.
     - 1e.
 Once done, eject the microSD card and insert it into your Nintendo Switch.